HTTPArchive/almanac.httparchive.org/src/content/en/2021/seo.md

   )
 }}

-The most popular schema types found on homepages are `WebSite`, `SearchAction`, `WebPage`. `SearchAction` is what powers the <a hreflang="en" href="https://developers.google.com/search/docs/advanced/structured-data/sitelinks-searchbox">Sitelinks Search Box</a>, which Google can choose to show in the Search Results Page.
+The most popular schema types found on home pages are `WebSite`, `SearchAction`, `WebPage`. `SearchAction` is what powers the <a hreflang="en" href="https://developers.google.com/search/docs/advanced/structured-data/sitelinks-searchbox">Sitelinks Search Box</a>, which Google can choose to show in the Search Results Page.

 ### `<h>` elements (headings)